uxlfoundation/oneapi-construction-kit/doc/source/cl/test/unitcl.rst

 OpenCL implementation.

 The following sections provide more details on the process of writing execution tests and how UnitCL is built.
-See `Generating SPIR and SPIR-V`_ for creating SPIR and SPIR-V versions of the kernel.
+See `Generating SPIR-V`_ for creating SPIR-V versions of the kernel.

 Writing Kernel Execution Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^